warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 you would typically create an index of type `text`.
 Indexes of type `text` have a simple mechanism for automatically indexing all the fields in the documents.

-<aside class="warning">While more flexible,
+While more flexible,
-`text` indexes might take longer to create and require more storage resources than `json` indexes.</aside>
+`text` indexes might take longer to create and require more storage resources than `json` indexes.

 ### Creating an index